FAQs About CES

 CES funds do NOT cover the following expenses:

-- Extra fees associated with taking elective courses (diving, photography, music lessons, etc) when other no-fee electives are available.
-You may apply for a one-time exception (one class) by Email: [email protected]
+- Special Fees for Elective Courses (for example: diving, photography, skiing) when other no-fee electives are available.
+You may apply for a one-time exception (one class) by email: [email protected].

 What if I get a refund from my college?